 “The assassination group will embark at once in our time machine.
 They will pursue the humans through all eternity.
 They must be destroyed!
 Exterminate them!
 Exterminate!
 Exterminate!
 Exterminate!”
 The Black Dalek

 Whilst there is some genuine humour, in a yank tourist (Peter Purves in a dif. role) meeting a Dalek atop the Empire State Building.
-The contrite horror fun house sequence is less effective and under-developed, it also unhelpfully falls right in the middle of proceedings and causes the pacing to sag.
+The contrite horror fun house sequence is less effective and woefully under-developed, it also unhelpfully falls right in the middle of proceedings and causes the pacing to sag, somewhat.

-From the improbable advanced animatronic Frankenstein monster, which is impervious to Dalek fire (so not a real-life actor then) destroying a Dalek with it’s bare hands (advanced aminatronic robot?).
+From the improbable advanced animatronic Frankenstein monster, which is impervious to Dalek fire (so not a real-life actor then) destroying a Dalek with it’s bare hands (advanced robot?).

-To the Doctor’s incorrect summising that the Tardis must have landed beyond space-and-time – “in the nether reaches of the human conciousness” and that the Daleks will be unable to enter.
+To the Doctor’s bizarre incorrect summary that the Tardis must have landed “beyond space-and-time” – “in the nether reaches of the human conciousness” and that the Daleks will be unable to enter.
 So we aren’t in a real ‘fun-house’ then?
 It’s never made clear.

-Neither does the promise, of an evil robotic duplicate Doctor subplot; which could be used – to such good effect but is disappointingly underplayed and underused.
+Neither does the promise, of an evil robotic duplicate Doctor subplot; which could be used – to such promising effect but is disappointingly underplayed and underused.
 Nevermind the chosen actor bears no resemblance to the Doctor at all.
-It does however give a memorable image of the Doctor fighting – with himself.
+It does however give a memorable image of the Doctor fighting; with himself.

 The Chase also marks a monumental companion change-over with the shock departure of Ian & Barbara and the introduction of new Ian replacement; Steven Taylor.

-The Chase is a brilliant, yet flawed on-the-run caper bustling with good ideas and a strong Dalek episode, written by the Dalek creator; Terry Nation.
+The Chase is a brilliant, yet equally flawed on-the-run caper, bustling with good ideas and a strong Dalek episode, written by Terry Nation.